For New and Prospective Marching Band Parents

 Schedule: The following is a typical schedule.
 Please refer to your registration packet to see a complete schedule.

-Parade camp: Second week of July
+Parade camp: July

-Band camp: Around the end of July or beginning August
+Band camp: July and or August

-Pregame camp: Mid-August
+Pregame camp: August

 Percussion and color guard have separate camps beyond normal marching band camps.